Chapter 9: Mathematics in High School, Grades Nine and Ten

 Exploring Changing Quantities n/a Circle relationships

-Exploring Changing Quantities n/a Points & slopes
+Exploring Changing Quantities n/a Points and slopes

 Taking Wholes Apart, Putting Parts Together n/a Transformations

-Discovering shape and space Model with functions Triangle congruence
+Discovering Shape and Space Model with functions Triangle congruence

-Discovering shape and space Investigate data Transformations
+Discovering Shape and Space Investigate data Transformations

-Discovering shape and space n/a Circle relationships
+Discovering Shape and Space n/a Circle relationships

-Discovering shape and space n/a Geometric models
+Discovering Shape and Space n/a Geometric models

-Critical Areas of Instructional Focus
+Critical Areas of Instructional Focus for Algebra I

 A graphic that represents relationships between High School Algebra Big Ideas.
 A detailed description in included in the text below.